 In addition to the application requirements of Section 33.730.060, Application Requirements, the information below is required for Greenway review applications.
+River-dependent development, exterior alterations, excavations, and fills in the River Water Quality zone are exempt from these Supplemental Application Requirements.

 - A. Supplemental site plans.
 One copy of each plan must be at a scale of at least one inch to 100 feet. - 1.
-An existing conditions site plan, showing the following: - Topography shown by contour lines at two foot vertical contours in areas of slope less than 10 percent and at five foot vertical contours in areas of slope ten percent or greater; - b.
+An existing conditions site plan, showing the following: - a.
+Topography shown by contour lines at two foot vertical contours in areas of slope less than 10 percent and at five foot vertical contours in areas of slope ten percent or greater; - b.
 The top of bank and the setback area; - c.
 Distribution outline of shrubs and ground covers with a list of most abundant species; - d.
 Trees identified by species, including the location of the drip line; - e.
 Streams, wetlands, other water bodies, and drainage patterns, using arrows to indicate the direction of major drainage flow; - f.
 Existing improvements such as structures, buildings, utility lines, fences, paved areas, roads, culverts, and bridges; - g.
 Areas of known soil or groundwater contamination, areas of uncontained hazardous materials, and underground storage tanks; and - h.
 Stormwater management facilities. - 2.
 A development proposal site plan including: - a.
 A grading plan showing proposed alteration of the ground at two foot vertical contours in areas of slopes less than 10 percent and at five foot vertical contours in areas of slopes ten percent or greater; - b.
 Proposed improvements such as structures, buildings, utility lines, fences, paved areas, roads, culverts, bridges; stormwater facilities; and

 - c.
 Areas where existing topography and vegetation will be left undisturbed. - 3.
 A construction management site plan including: - a.
 Areas that will be disturbed, including equipment maneuvering areas; - b.
 Location of site access and egress; - c.
 Equipment and material staging and stockpile areas; - d.
 Erosion control measures; and - e.
-Tree protection measures for trees to be preserved that meet the requirements of Title 11, Chapter 11.60, Technical Specifications. - B. River Quality overlay zone.
+A tree preservation plan that meets the standards of Section 33.248.065. - B. River Quality overlay zone.
 The following information is required for Greenway review applications for development, exterior alterations, excavations, and fills in the River Water Quality overlay zone setback: - 1.
-A mitigation or remediation plan including: - a.
-Detailed plans or drawings describing any proposed mitigation or remediation activities; - b.
+A mitigation or remediation plan including: - Detailed plans or drawings describing any proposed mitigation or remediation activities: - b.
 Distribution outline, species composition, and percent of ground covered with ground cover plants, shrubs, and trees to be seeded or planted; - c.
 Stormwater management features, including retention, infiltration, detention, discharges, and outfalls; - d.
 Water bodies to be created, including depth; and - e.
 Planting specifications consistent with Section 33.248.090, Mitigation and Restoration Plantings. - 2.
 Narrative.
 The following written narratives are required: - a.
 Impact evaluation.
 An impact evaluation is required to determine compliance with the approval criteria and to evaluate development alternatives for a particular development.
 The alternatives must be evaluated on the basis of their impact on the functional values of the water quality resource area.
 The impact evaluation is based on the functional values identified in the Purpose Statement, Section 33.440.010.
-An impact evaluation includes: - (1) Identification, by characteristics and quantity, of the functional values found on the site; - (2) Evaluation of alternative locations including outside the River Water Quality overlay zone setback, design modification, or alternative methods of development to determine which options reduce the significant detrimental impacts on the functional values of the site; and
+An impact evaluation includes: - (1) Identification, by characteristics and quantity, of the functional values found on the site: - (2) Evaluation of alternative locations including outside the River Water Quality overlay zone setback, design modification, or alternative methods of development to determine which options reduce the significant detrimental impacts on the functional values of the site; and